-First up is the Fenix LD09.
+Onto the Fenix LD09 (this light is discontinued.
+Check out the LD series Fenix flashlights).
 It is 3.7 inches long, weighs 1.2 ounces, which is 35 grams.
 It is able to stand up on its tail, which is a very nice design feature.
 It does have a tail switch and the tail switch does not have a memory in it, which means that when you turn the light on it will automatically go to low-mode.
 Low-mode is three lumens no matter which battery is in it.
 If it's the normal nickel-metal hydrate, it will last for 70 hours.
 If it's the 14500, which this one does accept, it would be 58 hours.
 Medium is 50 lumens and high is 130, or if it has the 14500 in it, it's actually 220 lumens.
 That will last for an hour and 45 minutes run time with a nickel metal hydrate battery in it and 1 hour at 220 lumens with a 14500 battery.

 The Fenix ARB-L18-800 14500 is a 3.6 volt normally, and they are rechargeable.
 We sell them.
 They look like a normal AA battery, which is slightly bigger but you have to be careful once you put them in because of the higher voltage.
 Almost all LD series come with pocket clips.

-Next up is the Fenix LD41.
+Next up is the Fenix LD41 (this light is discontinued.
+Take a look at the Fenix LD42 AA flashlight.)
 It requires four AA batteries.
 This flashlight does not accept the 14500 because of the high voltage of all four added together.
 It's got a maximum lumen output of 960 and that's turbo, and high is 400, medium 150 and low is 6 lumens.
 This one also has an integrated memory circuit, which automatically remembers the last brightness setting entered.

-Next up is the Fenix E25.
-The Fenix E25 is the first of the E-series that can use the 14500 as well as the AAs.
-With the 14500 in it, it can reach a maximum turbo mode of 1,000 lumens, high, which can be reached with the AA's and the 14500, 350 lumens, medium 160, low is 50, and an eco-mode, which is five.
+Next up is the Fenix E25 (this light is discontinued.
+Take a look at our E series Fenix flashlights.)
+The Fenix E25 is the first of the E-series that can use the 14500 as as as the AA's.
+With the 14500 in it, it can reach a maximum turbo mode of 1,000 lumens, high, which can be reached with the AAs and the 14500, 250 lumens, medium 160, low is 50, and an eco-mode, which is 5.
 This light also does a strobe and SOS mode.
 This flashlight is 6.3 inches long, weighs 3.1 ounces, which is 87 grams.
 This one also has the intelligent memory to automatically remember the last setting chosen when you turn it back on.